zarpli/PS-WTX500/README.md

 | Pin 15        | Encoder       | Pin 31        |               |
 | Pin 16        | EXT_MUTE      | Pin 32        | VDD           |

-P-ON: enables 30V, 5V and 3.3V power
+P-ON: enables 30V, 5V and 3.3V power.
-PDN: Reset of ADCs
+PDN: Reset of ADCs.

 The encoder is used to control the crossover.